Lumbricidae

 The Lumbricidae are a family of earthworms.
 About 33 lumbricid species have become naturalized around the world, but the bulk of the species are in the Holarctic region, from Canada (e.g. Bimastos lawrenceae on Vancouver Island) and the United States (e.g. Eisenoides carolinensis, E. lonnbergi, and most Bimastos spp.) and throughout Eurasia to Japan (e.g. Eisenia japonica, E. koreana, and Helodrilus hachiojii).
 An enigmatic species in Tasmania is Eophila eti.
 Currently, 670 valid species and subspecies in about 42 genera are recognized.
 This family includes the majority of earthworm species well known in Europe and Asia.

+Etymology

+While the origins of the word "lumbricidae" have long puzzled historians, recent scholarship has placed its roots in the Latin "umbilicus," due to the resemblance of earthworms to the umbilical cord.

 Genera

 The family consists of these genera: